 Verification of disability: Individuals claiming eligibility under the NDBEDP must provide verification of disability from a professional with direct knowledge of the individual’s disability.
 Existing documentation that a person is Deaf-Blind, such as an individualized education program (IEP), or a statement from a public or private agency, such as a Social Security determination letter, may serve as verification of disability.
 The verification of disability must include the attesting professional’s name, title, and contact information, including address, phone number, and e-mail address.

 Verification of income status: An individual claiming eligibility under the NDBEDP must provide verification that he or she has a total household income that does not exceed 400 percent of the Federal Poverty Guidelines or that he or she is enrolled in a federal program with a lesser income eligibility requirement.
-Please see the Verification of Income Sheet for complete details on how to verify an applicant’s income status.

 What kind of equipment can be distributed?